 invites administrations

-to adopt appropriate regulation if they intend to permit the operation of stations in the mobile service using the e.i.r.p. elevation angle mask in resolves , to ensure the equipment is operated in compliance with this mask,
+to consider appropriate measures when allowing the operation of stations in the mobile service using the e.i.r.p. elevation angle mask referred to in resolves 3 above, to ensure the equipment is operated in compliance with this mask,

-1 to continue work on regulatory mechanisms and further mitigation techniques to avoid incompatibilities which may result from aggregate interference into the FSS in the band 5 150-5 250 MHz from a possible prolific growth in the number of WAS, including RLANs
+invites ITU-R

 2 to continue studies on mitigation techniques to provide protection of EESS from stations in the mobile service;

-3 to continue studies on suitable test methods and procedures for the implementation of dynamic frequency selection, taking into account practical experience.
+32 to continue studies on suitable test methods and procedures for the implementation of dynamic frequency selection, taking into account practical experience.

-Reason: The band 5 150-5 250 MHz is the only world-wide harmonized spectrum for RLANs in the 5 GHz range that is not subject to the dynamic frequency selection constraint.
+Reason: The band 5 150-5 250 MHz is the only worldwide harmonized spectrum for RLANs in the 5 GHz range that is not subject to the dynamic frequency selection constraint.
 Studies confirm that RLAN operations outdoors in the band 5 150-5 250 MHz will not cause harmful interference to other operations in the band.
-The results of these studies are further confirmed by the real world operational experience with some countries allowing RLAN operations outdoors in the 5 150-5 250 MHz with appropriate constraints.
+The results of these studies are further confirmed by the real-world operational experience with some countries allowing RLAN operations outdoors in the 5 150-5 250 MHz with appropriate constraints.
 Allowing RLAN access to outdoor use in the band 5 150-5 250 MHz would address the growing demand for continuous and ubiquitous connectivity.

 MOD USA/1.16/2